Advertiser Disclosure

 Where Do I Find My Card’s APR?

-• Monthly Statement — There will be a section of the statement marked “Interest Charge Calculation” or a similarly worded section near the end of your credit card’s monthly statement.
+• Monthly statement: There will be a section of the statement marked “Interest Charge Calculation” or a similarly worded section near the end of your credit card’s monthly statement.

-Average APR in America
+Average APR in the United States

 If you haven’t sought out or received a credit card offer in some time, you may have an antiquated understanding of the average credit card APR.
 To find out whether you’re getting a reasonable APR, we turn to the average APR in the U.S. Over time, credit card interest rates ebb and flow, so it’s important to have a pulse on what the average APR looks like today.